jakobzhao/geog371/labs/lab01/readme.md

 > **Note:** Again, if you use a Mac or Linux, you might need to add `sudo` in front of the command line to avoid the privilege deny issue.
 Besides, the command prompt or terminal may ask you for GitHub username and password, please be prepared with such information.
 >

+In a nutshell, to push a change from your local computer to GitHub, you will need to (1) `git clone` a repository from GitHub, (2) `git add` the untracked file to the repository, (3) `git commit` that you have made a change, and at last, (4) `git push` your changes to the GitHub repository.

 #### 3.3.3 WebStorm Commit